 Five of these leaders studied science, technology, engineering or mathematics, reflecting our broader focus on these disciplines as a company engaged in heavy industry.

-Typically, some 100 graduate trainees, many from these fields, are enrolled in our 18-month graduate training programmes at any time.
+Typically, some 120 graduate trainees, many from these fields, are enrolled in our 18-month graduate training programmes at any given time.
 These trainees then go on to occupy roles in the organisation.

-Today we are working to replicate our success developing our people in the United Arab Emirates in the Republic of Guinea, where EGA is developing a bauxite mine and bauxite export facilities.
+Today we are working to replicate our successful UAE people development work in the Republic of Guinea, where EGA is developing a bauxite mine and bauxite export facilities.
 During the operations phase, the project is expected to directly employ some 350 people as staff and some 400 contractors.

 As part of our commitment to talent development, EGA is training 200 Guineans to prepare them for permanent roles in GAC.